Azure/bicep-registry-modules/avm/res/document-db/database-account/sql-role/sql-role-assignments/README.md

 ### Parameter: `name`

-Name of the SQL database.
+Name of the SQL Role Assignment.

 - Required: Yes
 - Type: string

 ### Parameter: `principalId`

-Name of the SQL database.
+Id needs to be granted.

 - Required: No
 - Type: string